danrs/xwing-templates/README.md

 ## Recommended cutter settings
 Always check the hackerspace whiteboard for tips!
+The laser seems to have weakened over time
 Remember that the cutter uses heat and so will cut deeper in some areas and with close lines Keep designs small and compact to minimise drift